CuriousOne23/WhenMathPrays/docs/dynamic-information.md

 - the **viability region (V)** plays the role of a viability kernel
 - “survival” means “remaining the same system”
-- admissible evolutions include internal regulation, control, or adaptive behavior
+- admissible evolutions include dynamics that keep trajectories within V or redirect them toward C

 This framing avoids teleology:
 the system is not “trying” to survive — it simply has dynamics that allow persistence.